adam-bots-tech/piker-bot/README.md

 Columns:
 - Ticker
-- Type: long or short. short is not supported right now
+- Type: long or short.
 - Entry Price: float
 - Exit Price: float
-- Stop Loss: float
+- Stop Loss: float.
+If less than 1.0, bot treats number as a percentage for a trailing stop loss (.05 == 5%)
 - Notes: Text.
 No quotes or double quotes or escape characters.
 - Expiration: Number of days to keep the trade queued trade before expiring it.
 Once a trade is opened, it remains open until the sale conditions are met or the 'Sell at End of Day' flag is activated.
 Must be 1 or greater.
 - Metadata: This is a json data set with technical indicators.
 It's submitted by the trades module in Stock Scripts.
 It's a work in progres.
 It doesn't do anything yet unless you want to read technical indicators out of json data.